Andrewnolan13/TurbineTeamProject/README.md

 GEt weather data for JAN FEB 2021, (Windspeed, and any other if possible)

-Week After: Atmospheric pressure, HUbheight for prediction
+Week After: Atmospheric pressure, Hubheight for prediction